 - Everette Ndlovu (Salford, 2014).
 The Role of Diasporean Media in Facilitating Citizen Journalism and Political Awareness in Zimbabwe.
 Dr Ndlovu currently teaches media theory and production in several Manchester Further and Higher Education institutions.

 - Mary Oliver (Salford, 2013).
 The Digital Performer: Performance, Technology, and New Performance Paradigms (PhD by Published Work: portfolio of live performances as performer + critical thesis.
 Staff candidate).
 Dr Oliver was Reader in Performance at Salford, and took up a new Chair as Head of Media at Manchester Metropolitan University shortly after her PhD viva.
+Now she is Dean of Media and Performance at the Arts University in Bournemouth.

 - Ira Yusof (Salford, 2013).
 The English Premier League in Malaysia: The Symbiotic Relationship Between the Media Industry and Football Fandom.
-Dr Yusof is a lecturer in media at Universiti Teknologi MARA, Malaysia.
+Dr Yusof is a lecturer in media at Universiti Teknologi MARA, Malaysia

 - Shara Rambarran (Salford, 2011).
 Innovations in Contemporary Popular Music and Digital Media, and Reconstructions of the Music Industry in the 21st Century.
 Dr Rambarran is currently Visiting Fellow, teaching popular music, culture and theory, at Queen’s University Canada’s UK campus, the Bader International Study Centre, Sussex.
 She is editor of Journal of the Art of Record Production, and co-editor of the collection Handbook of Music and Virtuality (Oxford University Press, 2015).